-A Quick Takachiho, Japan Travel Guide
+A Quick Takachiho Gorge and Takachiho, Japan Travel Guide

-During our Japan road trip, one of the stops we made was Takachiho which is located in the Miyazaki Prefecture of Kyushu in southern Japan.
+During our first Japan road trip, one of the stops we made was Takachiho, located in the Miyazaki Prefecture of Kyushu in southern Japan.
 We were instantly amazed by the remarkable nature in this town with beautiful waterfalls, rock formations, and of course, the infamous Takachiho Gorge where you can take a rowing boat by the waterfalls in the gorge.
-Takachiho is also a very spiritual place with numerous shrines and temples, the main shrine hosting nightly dancing for visitors to enjoy.
-Takachiho is such an excellent place to add to a Kyushu road trip for its natural beauty and tranquility!

 How to Get to Takachiho